Croxon, Jones & Co (Old Bank) Ltd

-Croxon, Jones & Co (Old Bank) Ltd was a private bank established in Oswestry.
+Croxon, Jones & Co (Old Bank) was a British private bank established in Oswestry.
 It operated between 1792 and 1894.

+History

 It was originally known as Gibbons & Coit and, in 1893, was converted into a joint-stock company with limited liability and a paid-in capital of £35,000.
 Upon conversion the bank was renamed Croxon, Jones & Co (Old Bank) Ltd.

 The bank went through a number of name changes during its 100-year history: